akashuk2003/Ingredient/README.md

 2.cd image_ext
 3.create a venv
 4.pip install -r requirements.txt
+5.use the '.env.example' file to create a .env file with the API keys.
-5.python manage.py runserver
+6.python manage.py runserver

 ## Frontend (React)
 1.cd recipe-frontend
-2.npm start
+2.use the '.env.example' file to add the BASE URL 3.npm start